yongddeng/yongddeng.github.io/_posts/2026-01-07-virtualisation.md

 use_math: true
 ---

 # Virtualisation
 ---
-> Hardware used to dictate what software could do.
-Virtualisation inverted that relationship.
-Since IBM CP-40 (1967), the story has been to "abstract the machine away" $\to$ "slice it thinner" $\to$ "pack more workloads onto fewer boxes".
-Began with hypervisors that virtualise entire computers, then containers that isolate without duplicating the kernel, and now orchestrators that manage thousands of both.
+> Hardware used to dictate what software could do until virtualisation inverted the relationship.
+Since IBM CP-40 (1967), the story has run "abstract the machine away" $\to$ "slice it thinner" $\to$ "pack more workloads onto fewer boxes".
+Hypervisors virtualise entire computers, containers isolate without duplicating the kernel, and orchestrators now manage thousands of both.

 <!-- - https://www.youtube.com/watch?v=zh0OMXg2Kog -->